 Prior to joining Parr Brown, Mr. Pehrson was an associate with Simpson Thacher & Bartlett in Palo Alto, CA, and a law clerk to United States District Judge Kim R. Gibson of the Western District of Pennsylvania.
 Mr. Pehrson also worked as a law clerk with Debevoise & Plimpton in Washington, D.C. and with the U.S. Attorney’s Office in Atlanta, GA.
 For many years, Mr. Pehrson owned and managed a small landscaping business.

 Mr. Pehrson earned an honors degree from the University of Utah, where he received assistance from National Merit and University Presidential scholarships, and worked in the office of former President Bernard J. Machen.
 Mr. Pehrson also earned an MA in Rhetoric from Carnegie Mellon University and an MS in Chemistry from Lehigh University.
 While completing his law degree at Vanderbilt University Law School, Mr. Pehrson was voted by his peers as “Outstanding Third-Year Editor” of the Vanderbilt Journal of Transnational Law.
 Mr. Pehrson and his wife are the parents of four children.

 Recent Invited Presentations:

 - "Chemical Patent Litigation," University of Utah Chemistry Department, November 2012.

-- “Tax Liability of College Football’s Bowl Entities," Thomas Jefferson School of Law Sports Law Conference, "The BCS and the Future of Big-Time College Football," November 2011.
+- “Tax Liability of College Football’s Bowl Entities," Thomas Jefferson School of Law Sports Law Conference, November 2011.

 - "What Every Businessperson Must Know About Intellectual Property Law," Westminster College-Gore School of Business, October 2011.